 This in-depth course on the federal budget process examines the methods that go into formulating both the president’s budget and the congressional budget.

 The Insider’s Budget Process provides a comprehensive overview of the many policy decisions made throughout the budget process.
 You will examine how agencies can best be positioned as funding decisions are made and how nongovernmental organizations can engage in these important deliberations.

 This course is required for the Certificate in Policy Strategy.

 “This class provided a thorough, multi-perspective grounding in the federal budget process.
 I came in a complete novice and emerged with lots of diverse perspectives.” – BEE Course Participant

-Speakers for the 2014 iteration of The Insider’s Budgetary Process course included, but were not limited to:
+Speakers for the 2014 iteration of The Insider’s Budget Process course included, but were not limited to: